vueschool/crafting-a-custom-component-library-with-vue-and-daisy-ui/packages/docs/install-global-components.md

 import { createApp } from 'vue'
 import App from './App.vue'

-import { DaisyVuePlugin } from 'daisy-vue'
+import { Plugin as DaisyVuePlugin } from 'daisy-vue'

 createApp(app).use(DaisyVuePlugin).mount('#app')
 ```